Sindbag/networks_2/readme.md

 After 6 seconds all connections should be established (according to `connMap` from `src/chat.js`).

 To calc minimum press "Calc Min" button in the browser interface.

-#### Known bugs

-Somehow after connection is established there appears 2 chatboxes for one connection.